Community Outreach Program

 We'd like to thank major donors who support our Education and Community Outreach Program:

-Clorox Company Foundation, First 5 Alameda County, Lawrence Livermore National Laboratories, Lyft, Milligan Family Foundation, Oakland Literacy Coalition, Oakland Rotary, Philanthropic Ventures Fund, Quest Foundation, Rogers Family Foundation, and Kerrilee Wong.
+Clorox Company Foundation, Lawrence Livermore National Laboratories, Lyft, Milligan Family Foundation, Oakland Rotary, Philanthropic Ventures Fund, Port of Oakland, Quest Foundation, Rogers Family Foundation, and Kerrilee Wong.

 Transportation and admission fees can be a barrier for schools that want to give children an educational and enriching field-trip experience.
 The Community Outreach Program offers qualifying schools, preschools, and community groups a magical field-trip experience with admission fee waived.
 In some cases, transportation and Magic Keys are provided.